Akbarsait/mac-apps/README.md

 - [Tableplus](https://tableplus.com/) A lightweight GUI for MySQL, PostgreSQL and many more.
 - [sequelpro](https://www.sequelpro.com/) A mac client for MySQL
 - [PSequel](http://www.psequel.com/) A specific client for PostgreSQL
+- [Postico](https://eggerapps.at/postico/) A simple and modern PostgreSQL client avaiable in both free and paid version

+**Mac Tips**
+- Map a Ne